-The job of an online course creator is not an easy one.
-It involves balancing learning concepts backed by decades of research with the latest technology.
-The job also comes with adhering to a rigid process of instructional design.
-No matter how stringent the course development process may be, there is still ways for course development process optimization – which can make life a tad easier for course creators.
+The job of an online course creator is not easy.
+It involves combining learning concepts backed by decades of research with the latest technology.
+You also have to stick to a rigid process of instructional design.
+No matter how strict that process may be, there are still ways for course development process optimization, which can make life a tad easier for course creators.

 For those new to online course creation, we’ll first quickly go over the basic phases in the online course development process.
 And from there, we’ll discuss a tip or two for each step, and how it can help move the process forward more smoothly.

 An instructional designer usually follows four steps in the online training course development process.
 While there may be different versions of this approach, the four phases below should be able to cover the most critical aspects of online course development.